deathtothecorporation/vaporware.network/_missives/explainer.md

 This understanding of chain state is shared between permissioned provider nodes, but as the product evolves, these permissioned nodes will merely be a default option.
-By giving every vaporware operators an always-running cloud computer it becomes possible to receive and verify the state of global consensus through a larger multitude of options:
+By giving every vaporware operator an always-running cloud computer it becomes possible to receive and verify the state of global consensus through a larger multitude of options:
 * Trust a developer to provide an accurate preset